wmyers/wmyers.github.io/_posts/technical/2014-12-20-Setting-environment-variables-in-node-with-the-angular-fullstack-generator.md

 So how does it all tie together?
 First off I'll go through what I have found in these two parts of the app.

+*EDIT (25/05/2015).
+This post is useful for environment variables in development, however angular-fullstack becomes rather complicated when setting enviroment variables for production, especially if you don't want to run Grunt on your remote server but just deploy your `dist` folder.
+For a solution to angular-fullstack production deployment and environment variables, please read the relevant sections of [this post](/technical/nodejs/angularjs/mongodb/Deploying-an-angular-fullstack-app-with-mongoDB-to-AWS-EC2-free-tier/)*

 **Server Config Folder and Files**

 When a node app launches, the default start script for the application is defined in the `scripts` tag in package.json.
 This calls `node server/app.js`.